paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2-random-image.md

 - Then save to instance and start working on outputing to the DOM

 Remember, the click is being handled by `ClickHandlerService`.
 So I don't need a child component to `Output` the event to a parent.

+## Current State

+- `RandomImagePageComponent` is using the `appClickHandler` and `mtObserveBreakpoints` directives on the button element.
+Both are currently functioning as expected
+- `ClickHandlerDirective` implements `ClickHandlerService` and `RandomImageService`
+  - `@HostListener` listens for the click event, passes on the current click number to the `ClickHandlerService`
+  - Subscribes to the get request observable from `RandomImageService`, needs to pass this data to the `ClickHandlerService`
+- `ClickHandlerService` receives the click number from the `ClickHandlerDirective`.
+  - With each click, currently iterates through a dummy response to output the needed data.
+This will be outputting the url from the object at the current index in the response array

+### Next Step

+The next step is to get the response object from the `ngOnInit` in the `ClickHandlerDirective` into the `ClickHandlerService`.
+The directive should either pass this in as an argument to a function or a class instance.

+- Try to pass into a function that exists in the service and just console log.
+  - Make sure it's passing the right data, and theirs no weirdness from it being async.

+This works just by passing the data from the subscription directly into the method in the service.
+I won't need to store this in an array within the directive.
+The service is now able to deal with this data.

+Next, I need to replace the dummy data with the response data.

+- Got this wired up, the `getClick()` method is iterating through this array with each click as expected.